History of Navy in Timeline

 Navy

-A navy is a branch of a nation's armed forces primarily responsible for conducting naval and amphibious warfare.
+A navy is a branch of a nation's armed forces primarily responsible for conducting military operations on water.
 This encompasses various combat operations on lakes, rivers, coastlines, and oceans.
-Navies utilize surface ships, amphibious vessels, submarines, and naval aviation, supported by essential infrastructure for communications, training, and logistical support.
+The navy's activities include surface warfare, amphibious operations, submarine warfare, and naval aviation.
+It also involves supporting roles such as communication, training, and logistical support.
+In essence, a navy is a comprehensive maritime force designed to protect a nation's interests and project power through naval capabilities.

 In 1906, the United Kingdom launched HMS Dreadnought, marking a further step change in naval firepower, though naval tactics still emphasized the line of battle.